PaulMelloy/cercospoRa/README.md

 # cercospoRa

+`cercospoRa` is a mechanistic epidemiological model for estimating epidemics of _Cercospora beticola_ in sugar beat farms, available as an R package.

 ## Installation

 This package imports [`epiphytoolR`](https://github.com/PaulMelloy/epiphytoolR).
-To install this package run the following code in `R`
+To install this package run the following code in `R`.
 ```
-remotes::install_github(repo = "PaulMelloy/epiphytoolR", ref = "dev")
+remotes::install_github(repo = "PaulMelloy/epiphytoolR")
 ```
-We recommend the development branch

 Next install the package

 ```
-remotes::install_github(repo = "PaulMelloy/cercosporaR")
+remotes::install_github(repo = "PaulMelloy/cercospoRa")
 ```

 ## Getting started